Feefo logo

 Rebuild house

+Research shows that millions of homes could be under-insured, risking a major financial loss should disaster strike.
 Ultimately, it is you the property owner who is responsible for making sure that the sum insured is accurate so that this doesn’t happen – fire leaves family £450,000 out of pocket.

-What’s the difference between buildings and contents?
+What’s the difference between buildings and contents insurance?

 But what about laminate wooden flooring where the individual planks are glued together and fixed under a skirting board or beading?
 It’s a ‘fixture and fitting’ and part of the building.